graphql-python/graphene/README.md

 tox -e py36
 ```

-Tox can only use whatever versions of python are installed on your system.
-When you create a pull request, Travis will also be running the same tests and report the results, so there is no need for potential contributors to try to install every single version of python on their own system ahead of time.
+Tox can only use whatever versions of Python are installed on your system.
+When you create a pull request, Travis will also be running the same tests and report the results, so there is no need for potential contributors to try to install every single version of Python on their own system ahead of time.
 We appreciate opening issues and pull requests to make graphene even more stable & useful!

 ### Building Documentation